top of page

 Browse reputable boat listings and classifieds on dedicated boating websites and local forums.

-When you find a brand that catches your eye after thorough research, stick with it, be cautious of online forums, as they may provide conflicting advice and opinions that are largely unhelpful.
+Be cautious of online forums, as they may provide conflicting advice and opinions that are largely unhelpful.

 Opting to buy from a reputable marine shop offers several advantages, that a private lister may not be able to offer, including consumer guarantee laws and potential warranties.

-Additionally, boat dealers often provide finance and insurance services for your convenience.
 If you are buying a boat from a reputable dealer you'll have peace of mind in knowing the boat has been inspected by a professional a will come with a 90 day mechanical warranty.

 While there are still great deals to be found in private listings, be aware of potential issues because there will be no warranty or guarantee, we also encourage you to check out the private boat sale advice given by New Zealand Police and check the stolen boats data base, it's always better to be safe than sorry.